INSPECTOR OF NUISANCES

 “Working from the evocative setting of the Alice Billing House, Frames of Mind is dedicated to illuminating local stories through film, stop-frame animation and digital art.
 At the heart of their work lies a powerful ethos: that storytelling and heritage are inseparable threads within the fabric of community life.

-“What struck me most profoundly was their commitment to nurturing creativity at a grassroots level by offering local people not just a platform to share their narratives, but the tools and confidence to shape them.
-By creating an inclusive and imaginative space where people can learn new artistic skills and explore their own voice, they held tutorials for the participants to have personal expression and a shared sense of cultural belonging to the area, Newham.
+“What struck me most profoundly was their commitment to nurturing creativity at a grassroots level by offering local people not just a platform to share their narratives, but the tools and confidence to shape them by creating an inclusive and imaginative space where people can learn new artistic skills and explore their own voice.

 My own journey through the project was transformative.
 It rekindled a sense of creative agency I hadn’t felt in years and reignited a long-dormant belief in the value of my own voice and work.
 That renewed confidence inspired me to reapply to university, something I had not previously imagined was within reach this year.